Skip to main content

 Num Plae Ai (Grilled Banana Cake)

-Sweet grilled bananas sometimes mixed with sticky rice and coconut, wrapped in banana leaves and grilled until caramelized.
-A popular street dessert.
+Sweet grilled bananas, sometimes mixed with sticky rice and coconut, wrapped in banana leaves and grilled until caramelized.
+A common street dessert.

 vegetarianveganContains: coconut